 Read more about Living with Machines: Revolutionising the way historical sources are analysed

 Dr Steve Ashby, Senior Lecturer in the Department of Archaeology, University of York, tells us about his research, and offers us some ideas for an alternative festive feast.

 Read more about Festive Food: A Viking Feast for Yuletide

 To mark the anniversary of this tragedy, researchers have developed an online application, 'Visualising the Iolaire', which provides a virtual map of the disaster.

-Read more about Discovering the stories of Asian soldiers during the First World War
+Read more about Visualising the Iolaire 100 years on – An untold tragedy of the First World War

 So you’ve made a film, but what’s next?
 Richard Davidson-Houston, Head of All 4, and RIFA 2018 judge, gives his top five tips on how best to approach commissioning editors.